-- 1.To gain a fundamental knowledge of what Cyber Security is and how it applies to your daily work - 2.
-To gain an understanding of terms commonly used in Cyber Security such as vulnerability - 3.To gain a fundamental understanding of what an attack is, and how to identify and prevent them from occurring - 4.
+- 1. To gain a fundamental knowledge of Cybercrime and Network Security. - 2.
+To gain a fundamental understanding of a Cyber-attack and Challenges in identify and prevent them from occurring. - 3.
+To gain a fundamental knowledge of Tools and Methods used in Cybercrime for prevention. - 4.
+To understand the need of Cyber law and the fundamental concepts of Cyber Forensic. - 5.
 To provide the fundamental skills and understanding needed to identify Cyber Security threats.